layanemran/The-Banking-Triangle-/README.md

 First, all monetary values were standardized into SAR (Millions/Billions) to ensure cross-dataset comparability.
 Because reporting frequencies differed between sources, quarterly bank reports were carefully aligned with monthly SAIBOR data to construct a synchronized analytical timeline.

-During preprocessing in Excel, calculated fields In instances where certain fourth-quarter data points were partially incomplete, available sub-period values were aggregated and validated against annual summaries to preserve quarterly continuity while maintaining transparency.
+During preprocessing in Excel, certain fourth-quarter data points were partially incomplete.
+In such cases, available sub-period values were aggregated and validated against annual summaries to preserve quarterly continuity.

 The analytical framework centers on exploring the relationship between SAIBOR movements and mortgage financing volumes, particularly during tightening cycles.
 Rather than presenting isolated KPIs, the dashboard is structured to reveal how liquidity conditions and interest rate environments are associated with changes in credit demand and institutional profitability.